EricCousineau-TRI/repro/ros/drake_ros1_hacks/README.md

 ## Demo

-Then to run, launch both Drake Visualizer and RViz:
+Then to run, launch both Drake Visualizer and Rviz:

     # Terminal 1
     ./venv/bin/drake-visualizer